 - Expert Chat can be used for Vaadin 7-related communication.

-Bug Fixes and feature releases since version 7.7.17
+Bug Fixes and feature releases in the Framework since version 7.7.17

 Under the extended maintenance service, Vaadin has already released the following versions to our customers: